-Khalil Sima'an - Alon Itai - Yoad Winter - Alon Altman - Noa Nativ
+Khalil Sima'an\ - Alon Itai\\ - Yoad Winter\\ - Alon Altman\\ - Noa Nativ\\\ khalil.simaan@hum.uva.nl

-Induction of Linguistic Knowledge, Tilburg University and Computational Linguistics, University of Amsterdam Spuistraat 134, 1012 VB Amsterdam, The Netherlands khalil.simaan@hum.uva.nl
+\ Induction of Linguistic Knowledge, Tilburg University and Computational Linguistics, University of Amsterdam Spuistraat 134, 1012 VB Amsterdam, The Netherlands

-Department of Computer Science Technion - Israel Institute of Technology, Haifa 32000, Israel {itai,winter}@cs.technion.ac.il
+\\ Department of Computer Science, Technion - Israel Institute of Technology, Haifa 32000, Israel

+{itai,winter}@cs.technion.ac.il

-Hebrew University, English and Computer Science Departments
+\\\ English and Computer Science Departments, Hebrew University

 ABSTRACT.
 This paper describes the process of building the first tree-bank for Modern Hebrew texts.
 A major concern in this process is the need for reducing the cost of manual annotation by the use of automatic means.
 To this end, the joint utility of an automatic morphological analyzer, a probabilistic parser and a small manually annotated tree-bank was explored.
 An initial tree-bank that consists of 500 annotated sentences from a daily newspaper is described.
-The annotation scheme that underlies the analyses in the tree-bank integrates morphology and syntax.
+The annotation scheme that underlies the tree-bank analyses integrates morphology and syntax.
 An existing morphological analyzer and a language-independent probabilistic parser were applied to this tree-bank.
 Based on the results of some experiments with these tools, a semi-automatic procedure for future enlargement of the tree-bank is outlined.
-This procedure starts out with the manual segmentation of words into morpheme sequences, then continues with automatic POS tagging and parsing of these morpheme sequences, followed by manual correction of the resulting parse-trees.
-The proposed procedure is expected to reduce the cost of the next annotation stages in this corpus.